There was once a time where you had to spend an arm and a leg in order to have cafe-quality coffee at home.

 However, there are many third-party capsules that you can use with the Original line that are as little as $0.35 per capsule!

-However, one thing to note is that Original Nespresso-compatible capsules only come in one size, so if you make a larger drink, it’s going to be a bit weaker.
+However, one thing to note when it comes to Vertuo vs Original capsules it that Original Nespresso-compatible capsules only come in one size, so if you make a larger drink, it’s going to be a bit weaker.

 In contrast, Vertuo pods come in 5 sizes: Alto, Mug, Gran Lungo, Double Espresso, and Espresso.